-When you open this package, you will see strips of damp paper around the bare-root tree’s roots.
-Make sure the paper remains damp, but avoid drenching it.
-Wrap the tree in its shipping plastic, and store it in a cool, dark place, like an unheated basement, cellar, garage or shed.
+Wrap the bare-root plants and trees in the shipping plastic and store in a cool, dark place, like an unheated basement, cellar, garage or shed.
 It is ideal to store the tree at a temperature of 40ºF, but anything under 60ºF should work for a short period of time.
-This method will help you delay planting for up to a week.
+This method will help keep your bare-root plants and trees dormant so you can safely delay planting for up to a week.

 If snowfall arrives or freezing temperatures set in when your order arrives, don’t panic!
 Just follow these simple suggestions:

 If your order arrives in the spring, you might find that your soil may be frozen or otherwise unworkable.
 If this is the case, you should keep your tree or plant in the package until the daily temperatures are above freezing and the ground thaws.
-Please note: you may plant, even if the low temperatures are in the high teens, as long as the daytime temperatures are near 40ºF.
+Please note: you may plant, even if the low temperatures are in the high teens, as long as the daytime temperatures are above 40ºF.
 You can delay planting for up to two or three weeks if you are able to keep the roots from drying out.
 However, in cases where the delayed period is longer than a week, you should consider applying additional damp paper to bare-root tree roots to provide sufficient enough moisture for longer storage.

-There’s no need to worry if you’re not ready to plant right away.
+Now that you know how to delay planting, there’s no need to worry if you’re not ready to plant right away.
 If you are facing inclement weather or other unforeseen problems, you can feel confident in your ability to safely store trees and plants for a short period of time until you’re ready to put them in the ground.